dingo/api/readme.md

 When you hit the `example.com/api/users` endpoint the API will automatically convert the Eloquent collection into its JSON representation:

-	[
 	{
+		"users": [
+			{
 				"id": 1,
 				"name": "Jason",
 				"location": "Australia"
 			},
 			{
 				"id": 2,
 				"name": "Dayle",
 				"location": "Wales"
 			},
 			{
 				"id": 3,
 				"name": "Shawn",
 				"location": "The Netherlands"
 			}
 		]
+	}

 ### Errors

 When creating or updating records with your API you'll often need to return errors when something goes wrong.
 All error handling should be done via exceptions.
-The following exceptions can and should be thrown when you encounter an error that you need to alert the consumer of.
+The following exceptions can and should be thrown when you encounter an error that you need to alert the consumer of:

 	Symfony\Component\HttpKernel\Exception\AccessDeniedHttpException
 	Symfony\Component\HttpKernel\Exception\BadRequestHttpException